Immigration lawyers cite ‘crisis-level’ delays in US processing of immigrants

 - Scaling down lengthy processing times and reconnecting USCIS with its congressional mandate.

 - Congress should shed light on the extent of the USCIS backlog and case processing crisis.

-It is leading to insecurity and those who pay are the consultants and the lawyers who lose credibility: the delay is due to USCIS actions and government inaction, against which they cannot act.
+The delay is due to USCIS actions and government inaction, against which they can not act.

-One ends up with the impression of confusion on the part of the government, not seeing the difference between undocumented immigrants, who entered the country illegally, from those who invested and proposed to enter legally, but do not receive the due treatment.
+The investor ends up feeling the confusion of the government, not seeing the difference between undocumented immigrants who entered the country illegally, those who have invested and proposed to enter legally, but do not receive due treatment.